JiriD85/thingsboard.github.io-pke/use-cases/smart-retail.md

 * **Supermarket devices** state displays an indoor map with the floor plan of supermarket and device markers.
     You may drag-and-drop the device markers to define precise location of the device in the supermarket.

-ThingsBoard platform dramatically reduces time to market and efforts to create smart retail solutions.
+PKE IoT Expert dramatically reduces time to market and efforts to create smart retail solutions.
 Save up to 90% of development time for your smart retail solution by utilizing the following platform benefits:

 - Reliable and fault-tolerant data collection from your IoT devices and sensors;